 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Ecuador and the Galapagos.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

 For the terrestrial and marine expedition, you need to land at Quito (UIO) airport before 2000hrs on the Monday before your expedition starts.
-Please make sure that you also book your flights to the Galapagos Island; Baltra Island (GPS) for the Tuesday in the middle of your expedition (if you are unsure which date this would be please email us or email@example.com).
+Please make sure that you also book your flights to the Galapagos Island; Baquerizo Moreno Airport in San Cristobal (SCY) for the Tuesday in the middle of your expedition (if you are unsure which date this would be please email us or email@example.com).

-For the terrestrial and marine expedition you need to depart from the Galapagos Islands; Baltra Island (GPS) on the Monday your expedition ends.
+For the terrestrial and marine expedition you need to depart from the Galapagos Islands; Baquerizo Moreno Airport in San Cristobal (SCY) on the Monday your expedition ends.